Creating Your Ad

 2.)
 A unique, emotionally charged headline

 3.)
-Your name + contact info
+Your name/contact info

 Bear in mind that customers are driving by, often at high speeds.
-They only have 5-10 seconds to notice, become engaged by, and process your message.
+They usually have 5-10 seconds to notice, become engaged by, and process your message.
 Don’t make it more difficult by cluttering your design with too many distractions.

 GET TO THE POINT: Laser focus on a single key objective.
 You’ve only got seconds to convey your message, which means there's no time to list multiple features, a lengthy mission statement, or all-inclusive contact information.
 List a phone number and/or website, and they'll get the rest of the info when they call/visit you online.
 Focus your design on a single objective.
 Make one point with IMPACT!